 This post may contain affiliate links.
 Please read my disclosure policy.

-Saffron Raisin Buns – a Swedish Christmas bun, that’s delicious for any breakfast or brunch.
+Saffron Buns – a Swedish Christmas bun, that’s delicious for any breakfast or brunch.
 Perfect with your cup of coffee or glass of milk.

 Happy Thanksgiving to all my American friends!